gingerbeardman/gingerbeardman.github.io/_posts/2022-04-07-accessing-yahoo-japan-from-europe.md

 My main browser on macOS is Safari and regardless of the previous workarounds I still visit Yahoo!
 Japan Auctions pages during general browsing and image searching.
 This results in the dreaded error page.

-To workaround this I have configured the [PageExtender extension](https://apps.apple.com/gb/app/pageextender-for-safari/id1457557274?mt=12) to apply custom CSS and JS to Yahoo!
+To workaround this I have configured the [PageExtender extension](https://apps.apple.com/gb/app/pageextender-for-safari/id1457557274?mt=12) (maOS) and the [Makeover extension](https://apps.apple.com/sg/app/makeover-custom-css/id1602361167) (iOS) to apply custom CSS and JS to Yahoo!
 Japan Auctions URLs.

 I do the following:

 - CSS
   - hide everything on the page (so I don't see the ugly error)